When can I use my warranty?

 Home warranty coverage with American Home Shield specifically includes coverage for items that break down due to prior insufficient maintenance.
 We also provide coverage for the breakdown of items due to rust or corrosion, sediment accumulation, incorrect installation, or mismatched indoor and outdoor units—either in capacity or efficiency for proper operation.

 Home inspections can be expensive and time-consuming.
-Since we value your time and money, we don’t require that you have a home inspection before signing up for one of our home warranty plans—even though it’s often a requirement with other home warranty companies.
-Our plans cover breakdowns caused by normal wear and tear after the 30-day home warranty waiting period.
+Since we value your time and money, we don’t require that you have a home inspection before signing up for one of our home warranty plans—even though it may be a requirement with other home warranty companies.
+Our plans include covered breakdowns caused by normal wear and tear after the 30-day home warranty waiting period.

 However, you are welcome to get a home inspection to fully cover your bases and verify that your appliances and home systems are in good working order before your coverage begins.
 That will provide you with evidence that the system or appliance you’re requesting service for was working or had an undetectable condition when your coverage began.